iarna/fetch-fic/README.md

 ```

 Sometimes you might have a single thread that contains muliple stories.
-While `fetch-meta` will never produce a file like this, `fetch-fic` will
+While `ff read` will never produce a file like this, `ff generate` will
 produce multiple separate epubs if you give it something like this:

 ```toml